Alternative Program Name

 Admissions Requirements

-• 96 quarter units or 64 semester units in general education.
+• 96 quarter units / 64 semester units of general education coursework

 Prerequisites